-- (1) Calculated based on 30,696,196 Class A common shares outstanding as of January 21, 2021. - (2) This information is derived from a Schedule 13D filed with the SEC on October 4, 2019 and information provided to us by Kelso. - On January 20, 2021, upon the redemption in full of our 2022 Notes, KIA VIII (Newco Marine) Ltd., or KIA VIII, and KEP VI (Newco Marine) Ltd., or KEP VI, exercised their right to convert an aggregate of 250,000 Series C Preferred Shares, representing all such shares outstanding at that time, into Class A common shares of the Company, resulting in our issuance of an aggregate of 12,955,188 Class A common shares to KIA VIII and KEP VI. - KEP VI (Cayman), L.P., KEP VI (Cayman) GP Ltd., KIA VIII (International), L.P., KELSO GP VIII (Cayman) L.P., KELSO GP VIII (Cayman) Ltd., Frank T. Nickell, Thomas R. Wall, IV, George E. Matelich, Michael B. Goldberg, David I. Wahrhaftig, Frank K. Bynum, Jr., Philip E. Berney, Frank J. Loverro, James J. Connors, II, Stanley de J. Osborne, Church M. Moore, Christopher L. Collins, Anna Lynn Alexander, Howard A. Matlin, Stephen C. Dutton, Matthew S. Edgerton, Henry Mannix III and Willian Woo (the "Kelso Joint Filers") may be deemed to share beneficial ownership of these Class A common shares.
-Each of the Kelso Joint Filers share investment and voting power with respect to any Class A common shares beneficially owned by KIA VIII and KEP VI but disclaim beneficial ownership of such Class A common shares. - (3) This information is derived from a Schedule 13D/A filed with the SEC on October 15, 2019.
-CMA CGM S.A. is controlled by Merit Corporation S.A.L., which may be deemed to exercise voting and investment power over all securities of Global Ship Lease, Inc. held by CMA CGM S.A. and thus may be deemed to beneficially own such securities. - (4) This information is derived from a Schedule 13G/A filed with the SEC on January 28, 2020 and information provided to us by B. Riley Financial, Inc. BRC Partners Opportunities Fund, L.P. ("BRPLP") beneficially owns 416,840 shares of Class A common stock.
-BRC Partners Management GP, LLC ("BRPGP") is the general partner of BRPLP.
-B. Riley Capital Management, LLC ("BRCM") is an investment advisor to BRPLP.
-As a result, each of BRPGP and BRCM may be deemed to beneficially own the 416,840 shares of Common Stock owned directly by BRPLP, together with B. Riley Securities, Inc. ("BRS"). - B. Riley Financial, Inc. beneficially owns an aggregate of 2,189,824 shares of Class A common stock, consisting of beneficial ownership of 1,772,984 Class A common shares and indirect beneficial ownership of 416,840 owned in the aggregate by BRCM and BRS, as their parent company. - (5) Mr. Giouroukos, who serves as our Executive Chairman, owns and controls Shipping Participations Inc., which is the record holder of 1,597,719 Class A common shares.
-As a result, Mr. Giouroukos may be deemed to beneficially own the shares held by Shipping Participations Inc.
+(2) Percentages are based on 36,283,468 Class A common shares outstanding as of April 7, 2021.

+(3) This information is derived from information provided to us by Kelso.
+On January 20, 2021, upon the redemption in full of our 2022 Notes, Kelso exercised the right to convert an aggregate of 250,000 Series C Preferred Shares, representing all such shares outstanding at that time, into Class A common shares, resulting in our issuance of an aggregate of 12,955,188 Class A common shares to Kelso KEP VI (Cayman), L.P., KEP VI (Cayman) GP Ltd., KIA VIII (International), L.P., KELSO GP VIII (Cayman) Ltd., Frank T. Nickell, Thomas R. Wall, IV, George E. Matelich, Michael B. Goldberg, David I. Wahrhaftig, Frank K. Bynum, Jr., Philip E. Berney, Frank J. Loverro, James J. Connors, II, Stanley de J. Osborne, Church M. Moore, Christopher L. Collins, Anna Lynn Alexander, Howard A. Matlin, Stephen C. Dutton, Matthew S. Edgerton, Henry Mannix III and Willian Woo (the "Kelso Joint Filers") may be deemed to share beneficial ownership of these Class A common shares.
+Each of the Kelso Joint Filers share investment and voting power with respect to any Class A common shares beneficially owned by Kelso but disclaim beneficial ownership of such Class A common shares.